 15 Foods You Should Be Dehydrating

 I have 15 foods you should be dehydrating, my friends.
 If you’d like to save more money and stop wasting so much food because it goes bad within a few days, you should consider starting a dehydrating program for some of the foods you’re buying.
 If you have a food dehydrator and know how to use it, you can begin preserving some of the foods you’ve purchased, making them last much longer than before.

-If you’re not sure which foods to start with, check out this list of the 15 foods that you should be dehydrating to give you some good information as you move forward with this great way to store food items for future use.
+Food preservation is an integral part of an emergency preparation plan.
+If you’re unsure which foods to start with, check out this list of the 15 foods you should consider dehydrating.
+It will give you some good information as you move forward with this great way to store food items for future use.

+15 Foods You Should Be Dehydrating